t8/arlink/README.md

 }
 ```

-To get all linked wallets of a currency for a given user:
+To get all linked wallets of a currency for a given user: AJSDHSAJD ASD
 ```
 query {
   transactions(